Jasleen1/arithmetization_benchmarks/README.md

 Note that we suggest you try to transcribe your algorithms as closely as possible in each framework, in order to get an accurate idea of how the structure of your program impacts the performance of the proof system.
 # Usage
+So far, we have the implementation of an iterative FFT computation in both AIR and R1CS and an implementation of multiplicative Fibonacci in both as well.
 ### R1CS
 To benchmark an R1CS program, you have the following options:
 * Program type `-p` which can be set to `fft` or `fib`
 * Program size `-s` which can be set to a value between 5 and 10.
 Note that currently some of these values are causing crashes.
 We recommend trying 5 and 9 to get a sense of how things go.
-This runs the programs in the following way: if your size is `x`, and your program is `fib` you will see results for the fibonacci proof for the 2^x th fibonacci number.
+This runs the programs in the following way: if your size is `x`, and your program is `fib` you will see results for the fibonacci proof for the 2^{x+1} th multiplicative fibonacci number.

 Run the following command to see the benchmarks: